-On the extinct warrah, Dale's time on the cruise ships and Falkland Islands Fisheries.
+The extinct Warrah, Dale's time on the cruise ships and Falkland Islands Fisheries.

-Huge thank you to Dale for coming into the Museum, the Past Finders and Watch Group thoroughly enjoyed your talk and look forward to seeing you again in the future.
+A huge thank you to Dale for coming into the Museum.
+The Past Finders and Watch Group thoroughly enjoyed your talk and look forward to seeing you again in the future.